 We report examples of generated questions in Table~\ref{tab:examples_generated_questions}.

 \paragraph{Controlling the Target Language}

 In the context of multilingual text generation, controlling the target language is not trivial.

 When a QA model is trained only on English data, at inference, given a non-English paragraph, it predicts the answer in the input language, as one would expect, since it is an extractive process.
 Ideally, we would like to observe the same behavior for a Question Generation model trained only on English data (such as $Synth$), leveraging on the multilingual pre-training.
 Conversely to QA, QG is a language generation task. \emph{Multilingual} generation is much more challenging, as the model's decoding ability plays a major role.
-When a QG model is fine-tuned only on English data (i.e SQuAD-en), its controllability of the target language suffers from catastrophic forgetting: the input language do not propagate to the generated text.
-The questions are generated in English, while still being related to the context.
-For instance, in Table~\ref{tab:examples_generated_questions}, we observe that the QG\textsubscript{synth} model outputs English questions for the paragraphs in Chinese and Spanish.
+When a QG model is fine-tuned only on English data (i.e SQuAD-en), its controllability of the target language suffers from catastrophic forgetting: the input language does not propagate to the generated text.
+While still relevant to the context, the synthetic questions are generated in English: for instance, in Table~\ref{tab:examples_generated_questions} we observe that the QG\textsubscript{synth} model outputs English questions for the paragraphs in Chinese and Spanish.
 The same phenomenon was reported by \citet{chi2020cross}.

-\paragraph{Cross-language training} To tackle the aforementioned limitation on target language controllability (i.e. to enable the generation in other languages than English), multilingual data is needed.
-We can leverage on the translated version of the dataset to add the needed non-English examples.
+\paragraph{Cross-Lingual Training} To overcome the aforementioned limitation on target language controllability (i.e. to enable the generation in other languages than English), multilingual data is needed.
+We can leverage on the translated versions of the dataset to add the required non-English examples.
 As detailed in Section~\ref{sec:SyntheticDataAugmentation}, we simply use a specific prompt that corresponds to the target language (with $N$ different prompts corresponding to the $N$ languages present in the dataset).
 In Table~\ref{tab:examples_generated_questions}, we show how QG\textsubscript{synth+trans} can generate questions in the same language as the input.
-Further, the questions seem much more relevant, coherent and fluent, if compared to those produced by QG\textsubscript{synth}: for the Spanish paragraph, the question is well formed and focused on the input answer; for the Chinese (see last row of Table~\ref{tab:examples_generated_questions} for QG\textsubscript{synth+trans}) is perfectly written.
+These synthetic questions seem much more relevant, coherent and fluent, if compared to those produced by QG\textsubscript{synth}: for the Spanish paragraph, the question is well formed and focused on the input answer; for Chinese (see bottom row of Table~\ref{tab:examples_generated_questions} for QG\textsubscript{synth+trans}) is perfectly written.